-A conda package is a compressed tarball file (.tar.bz2) that contains:
+A conda package is a compressed tarball file (.tar.bz2) or .conda file that contains:

 Python or other modules